SuryaNarayanaa/unbound-hack/README.md

    - Clicks "Submit Command"

 2. **Backend Processing**:
-   - Validates user has sufficient credits
+   - Validates user has sufficient credits (early check)
-   - Fetches all enabled rules, sorted by priority (highest first)
+   - Fetches all enabled rules, filtered by:
+     - Time-based schedules (time windows or cron)
+     - User-tier restrictions (user_id or role)
+   - Sorts rules by priority (highest first), then by creation date
    - Matches command text against rule patterns (regex)
    - First matching rule determines action:
-     - `AUTO_ACCEPT`: Command is immediately executed
+     - `AUTO_ACCEPT`: Command is immediately executed, credits deducted
      - `AUTO_REJECT`: Command is rejected
      - `REQUIRE_APPROVAL`: Command status set to "needs_approval"
-   - If no rule matches, default is `REQUIRE_APPROVAL`
+   - If no rule matches, default is `AUTO_REJECT`
-   - Deducts credits (uses rule cost or default of 1)
+   - For `REQUIRE_APPROVAL`, sets escalation timestamp if escalation enabled
-   - Creates command record and audit log
+   - Creates command record and audit logs

 3. **Response**:
    - User receives feedback about command status
    - Command appears in history with appropriate status badge
-   - Credit balance is updated
+   - Credit balance is updated (if executed)

+### 4. Approval & Escalation Flow

+1. **Commands Requiring Approval**:
+   - Commands with status "needs_approval" appear in Approvals page
+   - Admins can approve or reject commands
+   - If voting is enabled, admins can cast votes
+   - When voting threshold is met, command is auto-approved

+2. **Escalation**:
+   - Cron job runs every minute to check for escalated commands
+   - Commands with `escalation_at` timestamp in the past are processed
+   - Escalation action (AUTO_ACCEPT or AUTO_REJECT) is applied
+   - Credits are deducted if escalated to AUTO_ACCEPT
+   - Audit logs are created for escalation events

-### 4. Logout Flow
+### 5. Logout Flow

 - User clicks logout button in TopBar
 - API key is cleared from localStorage